The no-nonsense guide to weeding your garden easily

 When is the best time to weed your garden?

-No matter what you do to minimise weeding, it is still a year-round activity.
-But spring and early summer is the best time to get it under control because that is when the weeds are emerging.
+But spring and early summer is the very best time to get it under control because that is when the weeds are emerging.

 Try weeding your garden thoroughly between March and June.
 After that, you’ll need to weed less.